Hugo-Hattori/Docs_Encryption/README.md

 ## Interface

-<p>"interface.py" is the python scrypt that contains the user interface and is responsible for
+<p>"interface.py" is the python script that contains the user interface and is responsible for
 connecting "gerador_chave.py", "criptografar.py" and "descriptografar.py" together.
 The interface
 is simple but very effective, it displays both "success" and "error" messages.</p>